pgtipping/the-synth-rag/memory-bank/progress.md

 - ✅ Environment variables configuration
 - ✅ Database configuration for development and production
 - ✅ Deployment configuration for Vercel
+- ✅ Error handling for API routes and client components

 ### UI Components